hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/01_alignment.md

 $ module spider picard
 ```

-In addition to usual information it gives is some information about how to use it.
+In addition to usual information it gives some information about how to use it.

 ```
       To use, type